maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 We've only dug into the Atlas implementation a bit.
 Frankly the way they interact with glyphs and line styles and such is a bit confusing and atlases aren't all that complex a concept to begin with.

 As to what changes will need to be made, my sense is they'll be focused on:
-- Making it easier to user atlases from the Layers
+- Making it easier to use atlases from the Layers
 - Dealing with life cycle issues.
 In other words, don't delete the texture while it's still being used.
 - Possible consolidation of two or more of the types.
 Metal treats texture parameters differently so less needs to be broken out.